PanPraescribens/primitive-survival/README.md

  - Removed giant weird shadow from deadfall and fishbasket on land
  - Fixed fish in soup/stew recipes now rendering properly in pots and bowls
  - Added basic taxidermy - place pelts on the floor for rugs
+ - Tested ozBillo's bushmeat mod together with this mod - seems good!

 Version 2.3 updates